Time and Duration of Mediation Sessions:

 - Timing – Half-day sessions generally begin at either 9:00 am or 1:30 pm and are scheduled to conclude within four hours.
 Typically, half-day sessions are only appropriate for very simple two-party disputes, where the issues are few in number and/or reduced by dispositive motion.

-- Fee — Available upon request.
+- Fee — Standard fee is $900 per party.
 Includes pre-mediation preparation.
-The half-day mediation fee is split between the parties.
 Parties represented by the same lawyer or firm are considered one “party” for purposes of the mediation fee.

 - Schedule a Mediation Session (Morning 9:00 am – 1:00 pm)

 - Schedule a Mediation Session (Afternoon 1:30 pm – 5:30 pm)

 - Meaningful mediations require thorough preparation by the mediator beforehand.
 The full-day and half-day mediation fees include mediator preparation time.

 - Sometimes the settlement of a dispute requires additional effort after the mediation session has ended.
 The full-day and half-day rates above include reasonable post-session follow-up by the mediator at no additional charge.
 If the parties wish to schedule more formal arrangements following the initial mediation session, a $300 per-hour rate will apply, to be divided equally between the parties.

 - Reduced per-party fee mediations.
 Mediation fees are typically determined on the basis of either a full-day or half-day session, but the mediator recognizes that cases involving a large number of separate parties might be appropriate for a reduced per-party fee.
 If a reduced per-party fee is appropriate, it must be confirmed in writing by the mediator.

 - After-hours and weekends.
 Circumstances sometimes make standard weekday mediations impossible.
 After-hours or weekend mediations may be arranged by agreement between the parties and the mediator.